bbutler-tssg/phd-thesis-template/README.md

     latexmk -dvi -ps -pdf thesis.tex

-Alternatively, it is possible to use xelatex to generate pdf, using
+Alternatively, it is possible to use xelatex to generate the pdf, using

     latexmk -xelatex thesis.tex

+**The `xelatex` build will fail if there are accented characters in the source and the `useSystemFonts` option is not passed to `PhDThesisPSnPDF`.**

 ### Using ARARA (Unix/Linux/Windows)

 This template supports `arara`.
 You can edit the arara commands in `thesis.tex` to suit your needs.
-Default is set to LATEX >> DVI >> PS2PDF with nomenclature and make index support.
+Default is set to LATEX >> DVI >> PS2PDF with `glossaries` and make index support.

     arara -v thesis.tex

+**You can choose other types of build, e.g., using `pdflatex` by commenting/uncommenting the relevant lines at the beginning of `thesis.tex`.**

 ### Using the make file (Unix/Linux)